gesellix/couchdb-prometheus-exporter/README.md

     docker run -p 9984:9984 gesellix/couchdb-prometheus-exporter -couchdb.uri=http://couchdb:5984 -databases=db-1,db-2 -couchdb.username=root -couchdb.password=a-secret

+## Monitoring CouchDB with Prometheus, Grafana and Docker

+For a step-by-step guide, see [Monitoring CouchDB with Prometheus, Grafana and Docker](https://medium.com/@redgeoff/monitoring-couchdb-with-prometheus-grafana-and-docker-4693bc8408f0)

 ## Metrics Overview
 The following list gives you an overview on the currently exposed metrics.